 Now for better understanding, let’s improve the RESULT_CALCULATOR procedure explained before.

-So, previously in the RESULT_CALCULATOR procedure, if we specify any value which is false for every ELSE-IF block then, the procedure will not return anything.
-Now we are going to use the ELSE block to specify a default value.
+So, previously, in the RESULT_CALCULATOR procedure, if we specified a false value for every ELSE-IF block, the procedure would not return anything.
+Now, we are going to use the ELSE block to specify a default value.

 ALTER PROCEDURE RESULT_CALCULATOR